 Problem solving and decision making

 Use democratic processes to reach consensus on a course of action relating to a civics or citizenship issue and plan for that action (ACHCS072)

 Present evidence-based civics and citizenship arguments using subject-specific language (ACHCS073)

 - Note: Bold text = aspects of the curriculum covered by this unit

 By the end of Year 8, students analyse features of Australian democracy, and explain features of Australia's democracy that enable active participation.
 They recognise different types of law in Australia and explain how laws are made.
-They analyse issues about national identity in Australia and the factors that contribute to people's sense of belonging.
+They identify the diverse belief systems in Australia and analyse issues about national identity and the factors that contribute to people’s sense of belonging.

 When researching, students develop a range of questions to investigate Australia's political and legal systems and critically analyse information gathered from different sources for relevance.
 They explain different points of view on civics and citizenship issues.
 When planning for action, students take into account multiple perspectives, use democratic processes, and develop solutions to an issue.
 Students develop and present reasoned arguments on civics and citizenship issues using appropriate texts, subject-specific language and concepts.
 They identify ways they can be active and informed citizens in different contexts.

 Source: Australian Curriculum, Assessment and Reporting Authority (ACARA), downloaded from the Australian Curriculum website on 01/01/17. (curriculum version 8.3)

 Note: All material identified by "AC" is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia (CC BY NC SA) licence.
 For all material licensed under this creative commons licence, you are free to:

 - Share – copy and redistribute the material in any medium or format; and